Ode to Humor

 Sonnet 217

-Yawning wide, breathing poison on my soul,
+Yawning wide, breathing poison on my soul;

 Transfixed by demon eyes of burning coal.

-Yes still you haunt me on these moonless nights
+Yet still you haunt me on these moonless nights

 When I’m alone afloat on tranquil dreams;

-These steadfast windows etched by silent screams.
+Dark silent windows fogged by silent screams.

-Oh darkness deeper than the pits of hell,
+Murkiness deeper than the pits of hell,

 What evil form does your rank will compel

-To stalk me still though we lay long apart.
+To stalk me still, though we lay long apart?

-Black blunder brief……forever to atone.
+Black blunder brief…forever to atone.

 © Loubert S Suddaby.
 All Rights Reserved.